National Genome Centre

 Planning of the operation of the national genome centre, Kristiina Aittomäki and the working group

 Responsible officer Sandra Liede (legislation)

-The draft law was circulated for comments in the spring of 2018.
-Government proposal will be submitted to Parliament in the fall of 2019.
+The draft law was circulated for comments in the spring of 2018 and agein in summer 2019.